palashkumer/note/README.md

 # 📝 Note

-A simple and elegant note-taking web application built with Laravel and Tailwind CSS.
+A simple and elegant note-taking web application built with Laravel Breeze auth and Tailwind CSS.

 ## 🎬 Project Demo